Guide

 Each course is based on a chapter of the book.

 The book and accompanying tutorials were created for users of Drupal 7.
-For Drupal 8+, see the Drupal User Guide
+For modern Drupal, see the Drupal User Guide.

 Using Drupal Book by O'Reilly Media